setarehabhari/medical-vision-stitching/README.md

 ```

 # Stitching MedViTs
-This fodler consist of the code for the stitchable MedViT model.
-We have used the codes for Stitchable Neural Network from github and altered it to use MedViT as it's anchors and to run on our fiven dataset.
+This folder consists of the code for the stitchable MedViT model.
+We have used the codes for Stitchable Neural Network from Git Hub and altered it to use MedViT as its anchors and to run on our given dataset.
 To run the altered Model you can Use the following command:

 ```
 python /stitchingmedvits/main.py \